 In 2013, the Township's Board of Commissioners passed a resolution to establish a new Defined Contribution Pension Plan for all new hires.
-This resolution to closes the Township Defined Benefit Pension to all employees hired after December 31, 2012.
-As of December 31, 2015, the Defined Benefit Pension Plan is 104% funded.
-The Non Uniform plan did not meet its investment goal of 7.5% in 2015, instead it barely broke even.
-In order to make up for not reaching the investment goal of 7.5%, the Township would have to earn 15% in 2016.
+This resolution closes the Township Defined Benefit Pension to all employees hired after December 31, 2012.
+As of December 31, 2016, the Defined Benefit Pension Plan is 97% funded with an unfunded liability of \$97,108.
+The Non Uniform plan did not meet its investment goal of 7.5% in 2016 for the second straight year, earning 6.76% net of fees for the year.
+In order to make up for not reaching the investment goal of 7.5% for the past two years, the Township would have to earn 23.25% in 2017.
 The liability from the Defined Benefit Pension Plan could continue to grow because a majority of the Township's non-uniform employees are in this plan and are still accumulating benefits.
-In 2015, the Township made employees in the Define Benefit Plan contribute 1.5% of regular salary towards the Plan to help fund it.
-However, as more non-uniformed employees enroll in the Defined Contribution Pension Plan versus the employees in the Define Benefit Pension Plan, the Township will begin to see overall savings from this resolution in the future.
+In 2015, the Township required that employees in the Defined Benefit Plan contribute 1.5% of regular salary towards the Plan to help fund it.
+However, as more non-uniformed employees enroll in the Defined Contribution Pension Plan versus the employees in the Define Benefit Pension Plan, the Township will begin to see overall savings from this resolution.